Interdental consonant

 Interdental consonants are rare cross-linguistically.
 Interdental realisations of otherwise-dental or alveolar consonants may occur as idiosyncrasies or as coarticulatory effects of a neighbouring interdental sound.
-The most commonly-occurring interdental consonants are the non-sibilant fricatives (sibilants may be dental but do not appear as interdentals).
-Apparently, interdentals do not contrast with dental consonants in any language.
+The most commonly-occurring interdental consonants are the non-sibilant fricatives (sibilants may be dental but do not appear as interdentals, except for in disordered speech).
+No language is known to contrast interdentals with dentals of the same manner.

 Occurrence

 Voiced and voiceless interdental fricatives /[ð̟, θ̟]/ appear in American English as the initial sounds of words like 'then' and 'thin'.
 In British English, the consonants are more likely to be dental /[ð, θ]/.

 An interdental /[l̟]/ occurs in some varieties of Italian, and it may also occur in some varieties of English though the distribution and the usage of interdental /[l̟]/ in English are not clear.